lloda/guile-ffi-blis/README.md

 `dynamic-link` searches for libraries (`LTDL_LIBRARY_PATH`, `LD_LIBRARY_PATH`)
 and you may prefer to set those instead.

-A previous version of this library (`guile-ffi-cblas`) also included **CBLAS** bindings, but now I have moved those to a separate library.
-The following notes on using that previous version on Guix might still be useful:
+A previous version of this library also included **CBLAS** bindings, but now I have moved those to a separate library (`guile-ffi-cblas`).
+The following notes on using that previous version on Guix might still be useful for `guile-ffi-blis`:
 [https://notabug.org/ZelphirKaltstahl/guile-ml#using-guile-ffi-cblas](https://notabug.org/ZelphirKaltstahl/guile-ml#using-guile-ffi-cblas).

 ### Running the tests